 Sagres!

-Luckily, I got to Sagres just in time to catch the 5:00 PM bus (the next one doesn’t leave until 6:30 PM).
-Tired, a little bit of sunburn, but completely satisfied.
-I finished another beautiful section of the Fishermen’s Trail.
+Luckily, I get to Sagres just in time to catch the 5:00 PM bus (the next one doesn’t leave until 6:30 PM).
+I’m tired, I have a little bit of sunburn, but I also feel completely satisfied.
+I just finished another beautiful section of the Fishermen’s Trail.
+And I managed to get to Sagres before dark, yes!

 Practical information